rftheisen/GoCrackIt/README.md

 # gocrackit

 gocrackit is a powerful and multithreaded hash cracking tool written in Go.
-It supports multiple hashing algorithms and uses dictionary-based attacks to crack hashes efficiently.
+It supports multiple hashing algorithms and dictionary-based attacks to crack hashes efficiently.
+This is to be used for learning and research purposes only.

 ## Features
 - Supports various hashing algorithms: